Insulin and syringes - storage and safety

 - You can store insulin until the expiration date on the label.

 - Always check the expiration date before using insulin.

 For insulin pumps, recommendations include:

 - Insulin removed from its original vial (for pump use) should be used within 2 weeks and discarded thereafter.

 - Insulin stored in the reservoir or infusion set of an insulin pump should be discarded after 72 hours, even if it is stored at the proper temperature.

 - Discard insulin if the storage temperature goes above 98.6°F (37°C).

-Before using insulin (vials or cartridges), follow the instructions below:
+Before using insulin (vials, pens, or cartridges), follow the instructions below:

 - Wash your hands well.

-- Mix the insulin by rolling the vial between your palms.
+- If you use a cloudy insulin, mix the insulin by rolling the vial between your palms.